huang983/IBM-AI-Professionsal-Certificate-Labs/Final Project - Loan Prediction/README.md

 3. Each leaf node assigns a classification
 4. Steps to build a decision tree
     I. Choose an attribute from dataset
    II.
-Calculate the significance of attribute in splitting of data III.
+Calculate the significance of attribute in splitting of data (more significance = more predictiveness, less impurity, lower entropy)
+  III.
 Split data based on the value of the best attribute IV.
 Back to I
 ```